rfbergeron/bompiler/IDEAS.md

 look equivalent in the abstract syntax tree.
 A similar thing could be done with the square bracket (array indexing) operator.

+## Constant value storage
+Enumeration and arithmetic constants (as in TOK_INTCON and TOK_CHARCON) should have a way to store the actual value of their constant, so that it only needs to be converted from a string once.
+For arithmetic constants, this is straightforward, since it can just be stored on the syntax tree node.
+However, ever occurrence of the enumeration constant needs the value to be propogated to it, so it must be stored in the symbol table in some way.

+The `Map` member of `TagValue` is supposed to be used for this purpose, but the type of enumeration objects and enumeration constants is identical.
+The way they are distinguished is using the `flag` member of `SymbolValue`.
+If `flag` is set, then it is a constant, and the value of the constant should be fetched from the `TagValue`.

+This is a cryptic and terrible way to do this and it will be replaced at a later date, but it is sufficient for now.

 ## Constant expression evaluation
+NOTE: I have decided that the computation of constant expressions should not be done until assembly/intermediate language generation.
+They will still be validated using flags in the syntax tree, but the actual result will not be calculated or stored on the tree.
+The mechanisms for the evaluation of constant expressions will probably share some machinery with the mechanisms for optimization.

 Constant expressions are required:
 - after `case`
 - as array bounds and bit-field lengths